semgrep/semgrep/README.md

 Semgrep is supported by [r2c](https://r2c.dev).
 We're hiring!

-Interested in a fully-supported, hosted version of semgrep?
+Interested in a fully-supported, hosted version of Semgrep?
 [Drop your email](https://forms.gle/dpUUvSo1WtELL8DW6) and we'll be in touch!